ThomasSFSU/ThomasSFSU/README.md

 - Proficient in C, C++, Python, HTML, CSS, JavaScript
 - Experience with Git and version control
 - Strong understanding of data structures and algorithms
+- Able to implement object oriented solutions
+- Strong conceptual understanding of computer networks
+- Adept at deploying cloud computing server instances
 - Familiarity with database management systems like SQLite and MongoDB
-- Knowledge of machine learning concepts and libraries such as TensorFlow and scikit-learn
+- Knowledge of machine learning concepts and statistical modeling
-- Skill at designing and implementing products developing projects from a simple vision to finished products
+- Skilled at iterative development from a simple vision to finished products

 ## Education 📚
 - Bachelor of Science in Computer Science, San Francisco State University, Expected Graduation: 2025